umbrellio/table_sync/docs/receiving.md

 - `MainProject` - event source.
 - `Rabbit::Handler` - module for our handlers of events from RabbitMQ (there might be others)

-Method `queue_as` allow you to set custom queue.
+Method `queue_as` allows you to set custom queue.

 ### Recieving handler batch processing

 Receiving handler supports array of attributes in a single update or destroy event.
-Corresponding upsert-style logic in ActiveRecord and Sequel orm handlers is provided.
+Corresponding upsert-style logic in ActiveRecord and Sequel orm handlers are provided.

 ### Config
 ```ruby